 AC Recharge vs Refrigerant Leak: The Real Fix (and What It Costs)

-If you were told AC Need a Recharge, pause.
+If you were told your AC needs a recharge, pause.
 Refrigerant does not get used up.
 A recharge without leak repair is a short-term bandage that can lead to repeat service calls, higher costs, and compressor damage.

 Many homeowners ask “Do I need an AC recharge or AC repair?” or “Does my AC need to be recharged?”.
 The short answer is that refrigerant doesn’t just disappear — a recharge is rarely the complete solution.
 If your system keeps losing refrigerant, it’s almost always a sign of a leak that needs proper attention.